eelcocramer/node-bluetooth-serial-port/README.md

 -   Build prerequisites are only needed when no matching prebuilt binary is available.
 -   Needs Visual Studio (Visual C++) and its command line tools for source builds.
 -   Needs Python installed and accessible from the command line path.

+## Prerequisites on macOS

+-   Build prerequisites are only needed when no matching prebuilt binary is available.
+-   Install Xcode and Command Line Tools.

 ## Install